eliott-qq/game/README.md

   ### 7. Delete All Gameplay Records
   - To remove all game records from the linked list, it starts by iterating through the list and deleting each record while advancing the head pointer.
 After clearing the list, it sets head to nullptr and calls *4.
 Save New Gameplay* to update the records file, ensuring it is empty.
 Finally, it prints a message confirming that all records have been deleted.

+## game.cpp
+(Attach link here)
+*This file is involved in executing the game.*

+  ### 1. Initializing Gameplay
+  - The game starts with the function *runProgram* to manage the gameplay loop for a memory matching game where players flip cards to find matching fruit pairs.
+It starts by determining whether to load a saved game *(in record.cpp: 5.
+Load Saved Gameplay)* or create a new one, initializing variables such as the grid size, deck of fruits, and tracking systems for revealed cards and elapsed time.
+If starting fresh, the game ensures a valid grid size *(in utils.cpp: 1.
+Game Board generation)* and generates a shuffled deck using the Fisher Yates Shuffle *(in utils.cpp: 7.
+Fisher-Yates Shuffle Algorithm)*.
+  - The main loop continues until all pairs are found or the time limit expires, allowing the player to select cards and check for matches, hiding mismatches after a short delay.
+Time tracking is handled using chrono, and the game state can be saved if the player exits early *(in utils.cpp: 5.
+Save Game or Quit Game Option).* Upon completion, the game records the difficulty level, completion time, and current timestamp, updating sorted high scores and offering the option to delete records *(in record.cpp)*  Throughout the process, the game keeps updating the board, displaying feedback messages, and ensuring smooth interaction.

+### 2. Replay Game Option
+  - The function prompts the player to decide whether they want to play again by entering 'y' for yes or 'n' for no. It takes the user's input, converts it to uppercase for consistency, and determines the next action based on their response.
+If the player enters 'Y', the function returns true signaling the game should restart.
+If the player enters 'N', it outputs a farewell message and returns false, ending the game.
+If the input is invalid, the function recursively calls itself, repeatedly prompting the user until a valid response is provided.